 NUI Galway has earned international recognition as a research-led university with a commitment to top quality teaching across a rang of key areas of expertise.

 Business & Industry

 We explore and facilitate commercial opportunities for the research community at NUI Galway, as well as facilitating industry partnership.

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 SS119 Creative Writing: Poetry and Fiction

 This course, given by an established poet and novelist is a workshop in the writing of prose and poetry.
 Students choose the genre they wish to emphasise, engaging in experimentation, writing and rewriting under the supervision of the directors and the faculty.
 The workshops involve reviewing, analysing and editing of work in an atmosphere of constructive criticism and support.
 There will be individual contributions from a number of the country’s leading writers.
-In the poetry module participants will take part in an a number of literary events around Galway City, under the supervision of the poetry director.
+In the poetry module, participants will take part in a number of literary events around Galway City, under the supervision of the poetry director.

 Module Director, Dr. Louis De Paor